Rugbydude80/synqforge/README.md

 cp .env.example .env
 ```

-Edit `.env` and configure your database and authentication settings.
+Edit `.env` and configure your database, authentication, and AI settings.

 4. Generate and run database migrations:
 ```bash